-These tests provide insights into how well or poorly a person’s body is aging, influenced by factors such as genetics, lifestyle, and environmental exposures.
-As people become more health-conscious and seek personalized approaches to longevity, biological age tests offer valuable information that can guide interventions to promote healthier aging.
+These tests provide insights into how well or poorly a person’s body is aging, influenced by genetics, lifestyle, and environmental exposures as people become more health-conscious and seek personalized approaches to longevity, biological age tests offer valuable information that can guide interventions to promote healthier aging.

-To learn more about what biological age tests reveal about your health and aging process, check out our detailed explanation of what a biological age test show.
+To learn more about what biological age tests reveal about your health and aging process, check out our detailed explanation of what a biological age test shows.

 There are various methods of determining biological age, each with unique aspects: